Miku7676/Agile_Management_System/README.md

 3. **Environment Setup:**:
        Configure environment variables in a .env file with database credentials, API keys, etc.
 4. **Database Setup:**:
-     - Item 1 Ensure the database is running and configured with necessary schemas.
+     - Ensure the database is running and configured with necessary schemas.
-     - Item 2 Run migration scripts if applicable.
+     - Run migration scripts if applicable.

 ## Running The Application